March 17, 2017

 Food Assistance Programs

 The Office of Food for Peace (FFP) supports the U.N.
-World Food Program (WFP) to provide food assistance to 75,600 of the most vulnerable and severely food insecure in Djibouti, with particular focus on refugees and food insecure households in both rural and urban areas.
-FFP programs use targeted relief and recovery interventions to reduce short term hunger among communities that are affected by recurrent drought emergencies and increasing food prices while also aiming to support asset creation activities that build resilience to shocks.
+World Food Program (WFP) to provide food assistance to 75,600 of the most vulnerable and severely food insecure in Djibouti, focusing on refugees and food insecure households.
+FFP programs use targeted relief and recovery interventions to reduce short-term hunger among rural communities that are affected by recurrent drought emergencies and increasing food prices while also aiming to support asset creation activities that build resilience to shocks.
 FFP provides food assistance to refugees in camps.
 FFP also provides funding and in-kind Ready-to-Use Therapeutic Foods (RUTF) to U.N Children's Fund (UNICEF) to treat severe acutely malnourished children younger than five years of age.

 Food for Peace Contributions